 In addition to the whole egg called for in the control recipe, I added an extra egg yolk to this test.
 This produced ultra soft cookies with a little bit of a chew.
 Egg yolk is full of fat which acts as a tenderizer.
 This allows you to add softness to your cookies without having to add more butter.
 I think the extra liquid added to the dough from the yolk increased the cookie’s spread.
 If you want to add more softness to your cookies with an extra egg yolk, you may want to add a little more flour to create a thicker cookie.

 I swapped out the all-purpose flour for 1 cup plus 2 tablespoons bread flour (142 grams) and the resulting cookies were thick and ultra chewy.
-Jared and I both favored these cookies over many of the other trials.
+My boyfriend and I both favored these cookies over many of the other trials.
 If you like thick, chewy cookies I would try substituting at least half of the all-purpose flour in your favorite cookie recipe with bread flour.
 It totally makes sense now why Alton Brown uses bread flour in his “The Chewy” cookie recipe.

 Okay, I had a LOT of requests to test of the differences between butter and shortening.
 I don’t use shortening in my house, I don’t like it.
 BUT I went out and got some Crisco just for you guys since you all asked so nicely!
 Plus I was quite curious about what kind of cookie shortening would produce since so many of you swear by using all shortening or half shortening half butter.
 For this trial I swapped out all of the butter with an equal amount of vegetable shortening and the resulting cookies were more pale and had a thicker texture that was crisp at the edges and soft in the middle.
 I thought these cookies would be super greasy but they weren’t.
 Tasting these shortening cookies made me realize that many bakeries and chain restaurants that serve chocolate chip cookies must use shortening because they had a similar taste and texture to those cookies.
 I was surprised to find these cookies didn’t taste super artificial or plastic-like, however they didn’t have that crave-worthy butter flavor either.
 The texture was fantastic but they definitely lacked flavor.
-Here are all the tests from Part 2 side-by-side for easy comparison.